- Swedish Railway Models

 During 2004/5, SL (Storstockholms Lokaltrafik) experimented with a Hydrogen Cell bus in the city centre.
 We have been unable to establish the manufacturer of the (three?) buses, but Mercedes Benz is an educated guess!

 - Rietze produced a model of the Mercedes Benz Citaro Hydrogen Cell bus, and this has appeared in SL livery.
+They have also producedd a more regular bendy-bus in SL livery.

 In 1991 Daimler-Benz presented the O404 coach range (as the successor of the O303 – though the O303 was produced for another year).
 Amongst the main features of the O404 were the sheet metal stampings, disc brakes, independent front wheel suspension and the V-engine range delivering up to 381 hp.
 It was also the first integral coach from Mercedes-Benz to be available in a double-deck version.